 And finally, another very important health benefit of these vegan pancakes is one for the health of all those animals not involved.
 Yep, no animal product even gets close to these delicious banana pancakes.
 Everyone’s a winner!

-- Put all the items into a large bowl and blend them using something like this hand blender.
+Put all the items into a large bowl and blend them using a hand blender.

 - Spray or drizzle oil in a non-stick pan, and spread around with a paper towel.
 Heat on a low-medium heat (don’t go higher!).